 - 1. Cost and fitting charge for eyeglasses and contact lenses. - 2.
-Implantable lenses used only to fix a refractive error (such as Intacs corneal implants). - 3.
-Eye exercise or vision therapy. - 4.
+Implantable lenses used only to fix a refractive error (such as Intacs corneal implants).

+- 3. Eye exercise or vision therapy. - 4.
 Surgery that is intended to allow you to see better without glasses or other vision correction.
 Examples include radial keratotomy, laser and other refractive eye surgery. - 5.
-Cost and related fitting and testing charges for hearing aids, bone anchored hearing aids and all other hearing assistive devices.
+Bone anchored hearing aids except when either of the following applies: - You have craniofacial anomalies whose abnormal or absent ear canals prevent the use of a wearable hearing aid. - You have hearing loss of sufficient severity that it would not be remedied enough by a wearable hearing aid.